 From Zope's point of view, even a function would be sufficient, as it is a callable.

-Creating and registering a view#
+Create and register a view#

 This section shows how to create and register a view in Plone.

-Creating a view#
+Create a view#

 Create your add-on package using plonecli: